Professor of Law

 J.D., UCLA School of Law

-Alan E. Garfield is a distinguished professor of law on Widener’s Delaware campus.
+Alan E. Garfield is a professor of law on Widener’s Delaware campus.
 He received his Bachelor of Arts, magna cum laude

 , from Brandeis University, and his Juris Doctorate from UCLA School of Law, where he was a member of the UCLA Law Review and the Order of the Coif (top 10%).
 Prior to joining the Widener faculty, Professor Garfield worked for three years in the litigation department of Weil, Gotshal & Manges in New York City.
 He is licensed to practice in California and New York.